-The Homes further agree to provide the data for the staffing complement under this provision by August 22, 2018 and the Union agrees to confirm the data and/or propose changes by September 22, 2018.
-Arbitrator Kaplan will remain seized to deal with any implementation issues under this provision.
+The parties further agree that the data for the staffing complement under this provision was provided on or before May 1, 2024 and the Union agrees to confirm the data for those homes.
+Arbitrator Stout will remain seized to deal with any implementation issues under this provision.